Sliver building: History

 After the sliver law was enacted, the city halted sliver building constructions that did not complete the foundation, killing those sliver projects.
-A few years later, some developers were able to build sliver buildings with some novel designs.
+A few years later, developers started using new designs for sliver buildings with some novel designs.
 Developers discovered that the definition of the narrow frontage lots of 45 ft or less was based on the "lot lines".
 The lots that had air rights of adjacent buildings transferred would have the new lot lines enlarged to include the air right space.
 With this discovery, an owner of the 52-54 East End Avenue lot with 36 ft frontage bought air rights from an adjacent low-rise building, 50 East End Avenue.
 The design of the new 40-story tower would have it rise for the first five floors from its narrow base.
 Then it would cantilevered over the top of the 50 East End Avenue building, and the rest of the tower would be built upward from there.
 Since the new lot lines of the tower included the cantilevered portion, it resulted in the new lot width of 45 ft 10 in which avoided the tower to be subjected to the height limits of the sliver law.
 The 52-54 East End Avenue tower was also notable in that it achieved the slenderness ratio of 12:1 with its narrow base, becoming one of the most slender buildings at the time of the construction.

 The resurgence of the city's real estate market before the 2008 financial crisis led to new sliver buildings being constructed in commercial districts.
 The new buildings are sometimes cantilevered over adjacent buildings, and built higher than a typical building in the area by adding purchased air rights, sometimes from multiple nearby properties, to the new building's total height.
 Not long after the 2008 global financial crisis, investors were looking for more stable investments.
 Luxury real-estate markets in major cities like New York, London and Hong Kong were in high demand.
-This drove a creation of a new breed of luxury residential towers around Central Park in the 2010s.
+This drove a creation of Billionaires' Row, a new breed of luxury residential towers around Central Park in the 2010s.
 These supertall towers are wider than the sliver buildings known before them but their heights are much taller, making them very high slenderness ratios, as people call them pencil towers.